React Community Engineer - X (future role)

 - You've maintained an active repository before.
 Maybe you've helped maintain a popular open-source repository, or perhaps you've worked on internal repositories that saw contributions from multiple teams.
 Previous experience with highly active repository workflows is a definite plus for this role.

-- You have contributed code to MUI before.
-A history of contributing to MUI would be a definite plus.
+- You have contributed code.
+A history of contributing to MUI's open-source projects is a plus.

 Competitive compensation depending on the profile and location.
 We are ready to pay top market rates for a person that can clearly exceed the role's expectations.
 You can find the other perks & benefits on the careers page.

-Don't tick every bullet?
+Don't meet every requirement?
 Apply anyway!
-Research shows that certain folx are less likely to apply for a role than others unless they meet 100% of the outlined qualifications.
+Research shows that certain folks are less likely to apply for a role than others unless they meet 100% of the outlined qualifications.
 If this role excites you, we want to hear from you.
 We'd love for you to share the unique skills, passion, and experience you could bring to MUI.